Annex A: Guidelines on company security officer and alternate company security officer responsibilities

 • disregard for safeguarding sensitive information or assets (such as repeated security violations or breaches)

-• unexplained affluence or extreme financial distress
+• unexplained financial affluence or extreme financial distress

 • persistent or unusual interest in or attempts to gain access to sensitive information, assets or facilities to which an individual has no work-related need to access

-A CSO who becomes aware or has reasonable and probable grounds to suspect that an employee has a change of circumstances or behaviour that may be cause for security concern must forward a complete report of the change of circumstances PSPC’s CSP.
+A CSO who becomes aware or has reasonable and probable grounds to suspect that an employee has a change of circumstances or behaviour that may be cause for security concern must forward a complete report of the change of circumstances to the CSP.
 The CSO may also deny that individual access to protected and/or classified information and assets until the situation is resolved.

 Changes in circumstances